BukkitPE/BukkitPE/README.md

 #Can I help out the team and contribute to BukkitPE?

 Why not?
 We're always looking for developers to help out with the project!
-Just make sure you test everything before and it works well.
-After that you're good to go!
-Just create a "Pull Request".
+Although make sure your work is well tested, before creating a pull request!

 #Can I join the BukkitPE community?
 Of course you can!
 Check out the [BukkitPE Forums](https://forums.BukkitPE.net) now!